← Reference Deep-Dives Reference Deep-Dive · Updated · 8 min read

 • Adapt: Language (professional translation, not machine), imagery (locally relevant visuals), reference points (local competitors and price anchors), and communication tone (matching cultural norms)

 For visual concepts, create a base design system with market-specific variants.
-For verbal concepts, work with native-language copywriters who understand the category in each market—direct translation almost never captures the intended positioning.
+For verbal concepts, work with native-language copywriters who understand the category in each market — direct translation almost never captures the intended positioning.

 Language Nuance in AI-Moderated Interviews

-AI-moderated interviews across 50+ languages change this equation.
+Conducting qualitative research across languages traditionally required hiring local moderators in every market — expensive, time-consuming, and introducing moderator variability as a confound.
+A multilingual research platform with AI moderation across 50+ languages changes this equation.
 The AI moderator conducts each interview in the participant’s native language, following the same discussion guide structure while adapting conversational patterns to linguistic norms.
 Crucially, this is not real-time translation of an English interview.
 The interview happens natively in each language.

 This matters for three reasons: